turingschool/curriculum/source/academy/workshops/revisiting_authentication_and_authorization.markdown

 ## Part 2: Adding Simple Authorization

-We're not to get get very complex with authorization.
+We're not going to get very complex with authorization.
 Work through each of these requirements:

 * A guest or logged-in user can view all items on `/items`
 * A guest attempting to access `/orders` is redirected to login